-Impact(s) Mitigation Measure(s) Mitigation Procedure Mitigation Timing Tribal Cultural Resources Impact TCR-1.
-Development facilitated by the proposed 2021 LRDP has the potential to impact tribal cultural resources.
-Impacts would be less than significant with mitigation.
-See: MM CUL-2 Tribal Cultural Resources/Archaeological Monitoring.
-MM CUL-3 Construction Working Training.
-MM CUL-4 Unanticipated Discovery of Tribal Cultural Resources/Archaeological Resources.
-As specified above.
-As specified above.
-Wildfire Impact WF-1.
+Impacts Mitigation Measure (s) Residual Impacts Wildfire Impact WF-1.
 Implementation of the proposed 2021 LRDP would not result in a significant impact associated with construction activities.
 Operation of new facilities would not substantially impair an adopted emergency response or evacuation plan.
 Impacts would be less than significant.
-None required.
-However, UCR has proposed continuing best practices (CBP) as conditions of individual project approval that would ensure, to the extent feasible, that at least one unobstructed lane in both directions on campus roadways are maintained specifically in the event of a wildfire emergency (CBP WF-1) and that the Campus Fire Marshal discloses roadway closures to the City of Riverside Fire Department and identify alternative travel routes, if necessary (CBP WF-2).
+None required However, UCR has proposed continuing best practices (CBP) as conditions of individual project approval that would ensure, to the extent feasible, that at least one unobstructed lane in both directions on campus roadways are maintained specifically in the event of a wildfire emergency (CBP WF-1) and that the Campus Fire Marshal discloses roadway closures to the City of Riverside Fire Department and identify alternative travel routes, if necessary (CBP WF-2).
 See Continuing Best Practices discussed below.
-UCR shall maintain, to the extent feasible, at least one unobstructed lane in both directions on campus roadways at all times during project construction and campus operation.
-The Campus Fire Marshal shall disclose roadway closures to the City of Riverside Fire Department and identify alternative travel routes, if necessary.
-On-going Impact WF-4.
+Less than significant Impact WF-2.
+Implementation of the proposed 2021 LRDP would increase the density of development on campus, with new buildings and infrastructure constructed according to the latest fire code and safety standards.
+New construction would be located in areas within 2 miles of Very High FHSZs.
+People living, working, and attending class in these areas could be exposed to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire.
+Impact risk would be significant with compliance with the most current Building and Fire codes.
+None required Less than significant Impact WF-3.
+New or updated infrastructure would be concentrated in previously developed portions of campus, and utilities would be installed underground and would not contribute to increased fire risk.
+Impacts would be less than significant.
+None required Less than significant

+Impacts Mitigation Measure (s) Residual Impacts Impact WF-4.
 Development projects would be sited on parts of campus that are away from steep slopes (25 percent or greater) that may become post-fire hazard zones.
 Impacts would be less than significant with mitigation.
 MM WF-1 Implement Post-Fire Erosion Control Plan and Application.
 UCR shall incorporate into its Emergency Operations and Response Plan erosion control measures to be deployed in the event of a catastrophic wildfire.
-Erosion control measures shall be implemented as soon as possible after the event and shall include one or more of the following, as applicable: 1.
-Install mulch to cover the soil and reduce rain drop impact, overland flow, and soil particle movement.
+Erosion control measures shall be implemented as soon as possible after the event and shall include one or more of the following, as applicable: Less than significant Install mulch to cover the soil and reduce rain drop impact, overland flow, and soil particle movement.
 This can be certified weed-free straw, slash, and geotextile fabrics and should be installed as quickly as possible after the fire event.
-2. Apply hydro-mulch mixture of water, fiber mulch, and tackifier on burned slopes to prevent soil erosion and foster revegetation.
+Apply hydro-mulch mixture of water, fiber mulch, and tackifier on burned slopes to prevent soil erosion and foster revegetation.
 Seed, fertilizer, or soil stabilizing polymers can also be applied with the hydro-mulch.
-3. Implement aerial seeing of grasses or legumes with a layer of straw mulch over seeded grasses.
+Implement aerial seeing of grasses or legumes with a layer of straw mulch over seeded grasses.
 Ensure the mix of seed includes native grasses and plants with value for local wildlife.
-Prepare and implement a post-fire erosion control plan, as documented in the Emergency Operations and Response Plan.
-Within 1 year of approval of the 2021 LRDP and certification of the EIR.